csc7/PP2_CI/README.md

 Some bugs were related to positioning of elements in the page.
 They were fixed by assigning proper values, most of them with the help of a temporary background colour for the element.

-Then, many minor bugs were solved just by assigning the correct property or by trial and error.
+Then, many minor bugs were solved just by assigning the correct property and/or by trial and error.

-Bugs who required more time and specific solutions are the following ones:
+Bugs who required more time and specific solutions were the following ones:

 | Bug | Solution |
 | ---- | ---- |